The Babymakers

 The Babymakers is a 2012 American comedy film directed by Jay Chandrasekhar, and starring Paul Schneider, Olivia Munn and Kevin Heffernan.
 Chandrasekhar and Heffernan are both members of Broken Lizard.
-The film received a limited release on August 3, 2012 in theaters and on video on demand services.
+The film received a limited release on August 3, 2012, in theaters and on video on demand services.
 It received a DVD and Blu-ray release September 18, 2012.

-Synopsis
+Plot

 After trying everything to get his wife Audrey (Munn) pregnant, Tommy (Schneider) suspects that he may be infertile.
 He recruits his friend (Heffernan) to help him rob a sperm bank where he once made a donation.